jaisoni/RNNativeFileHashing/README.md

 # react-native-file-hash

-File utility for generating hash mac of file
+File utility for generating hash mac of file.
+Currently it suppport hmacsha256 for ios only.

 ## Installation